MATCHPOINTS 2026 - Resilience in a Challenged Europe

 Official opening of MatchPoints 2026

-• Brian Bech Nielsen, Rector at Aarhus University
+• Brian Bech Nielsen, Rector of Aarhus University

 • Anders Winnerskjold, Mayor of Aarhus